 Jump Street is Austin Height’s trampoline park.
 The main court is similar to that of most trampoline parks in Singapore, with many trampolines lined up in one area for you to bounce around on.
 Some of them are even built at an angle, against the walls, so it’s almost like being in a mini parkour training ground.

 They’ve got a Slam Dunk court too, so you can try all the Michael Jordan basketball tricks that you’ve probably only seen on TV but never tried out IRL.

 Try some flips into the Foam Pit, or attempt some tricks into the extra-large Air Bag!
 There’s also a kids’ zone for those who have little ones with them.
 The park is air conditioned, so you don’t have to worry about getting sweaty.

 Jump Street also has a Dodgeball Court for some friendly competition with your pals.
 Rates go at RM25/hour (~S$7.25) and you can purchase a pair of grip socks for RM5 (~S$1.46) too.

 Just across Jump Street is the Skating Rink, a synthetic ice-skating rink where you can glide your heart out.
 Entry goes at RM25/pax (~S$7.25) and you can rent a pair of skates for RM5 (~S$1.46) if you don’t have your own.

 Adrenaline-packed adventure at Austin Heights

-If you’re looking for a something to challenge yourself with the next time you head across the border, or just want to work off some of the JB street food you’ve been feasting on, head on over to Austin Heights!
-With three parks in one, you might even need more than a day to cover all they have to offer.
+If you’re looking for something to challenge yourself with the next time you head across the border, or just want to work off some of the JB street food you’ve been feasting on, head on over to Austin Heights!
+With 3 parks in 1, you might even need more than a day to cover all they have to offer.